 This limited warranty does not apply to normal wear and tear, nor to claimed defects, malfunctions, or failures that result from abuse, neglect, improper assembly, improper maintenance, alteration, collision, crash, misuse, or any damage caused while in an organized competition or commercial activity.
-The bicycle frame, fork, and component parts have been manufactured for use by average riders, and the bicycles are not intended for trick riding, ramp riding, jumping, aggressive riding or any similar extreme activities; such uses may damage the bicycle frame, fork and/or component parts and will void this warranty.
-Dynacraft's bicycles are intended for the average rider to use on streets, roads and bicycle-approved trails and are for noncompetition riding that is safe and within the rider's experience and limits.
+The bicycle frame, fork, and component parts have been manufactured for use by average riders, and the bicycles are not intended for trick riding, ramp riding, jumping, aggressive riding or any similar extreme activities; such uses may damage the bicycle frame, fork and/or component parts and will void this warranty. bicycles are intended for the average rider to use on streets, roads and bicycle-approved trails and are for non-competition riding that is safe and within the rider's experience and limits.
 Even in these circumstances bicycle riding can be inherently dangerous such that bodily injury or death can occur, especially if the rider does not make the safety and maintenance checks recommended in this manual, if the rider does not wear a helmet, if the rider does not follow the rules of the road, if the rider goes into traffic, rides double, or engages in aggressive stunts or extreme terrain riding.
-All riders will assume their own risk of injury while biking, and Dynacraft will not be responsible unless the accident and injury arise out of Dynacraft's sole negligence and such negligence must be affirmatively proven.
+All riders will assume their own risk of injury while biking, and will not be responsible unless the accident andinjury arise out of negligence and such negligencemust be affirmatively proven.

-THE PURCHASE OF THIS BICYCLE WILL CONFIRM THE BUYER'S AGREEMENT THAT DYNACRAFT'S LIABILITY UNDER THIS WARRANTY SHALL BE NO GREATER THAN THE AMOUNT OF THE ORIGINAL PURCHASE PRICE AND IN NO EVENT SHALL DYNACRAFT BE LIABLE FOR INCIDENTAL OR CONSEQENTIAL DAMAGES.
+THE PURCHASE OF THIS BICYCLE WILL CONFIRM THE BUYER'S AGREEMENT THAT LIABILITY UNDER THIS WARRANTY SHALL BE NO GREATER THAN THE AMOUNT OF THE ORIGINAL PURCHASE PRICE AND IN NO EVENT SHALL BE LIABLEFOR INCIDENTAL OR CONSEQUENTIAL DAMAGES.